Group visits to stonehenge

 This extraordinary 4,500-year-old marvel of human endeavour rises from an ancient landscape.
 Our world-class permanent exhibition, free downloadable audio tour and newly refurbished café make for a perfect day out with your group.

 Contact information for making your group booking can be found in the Visit & Contact Information section below.
-Please have the following information to hand to help us check availability and book you in.

 - Group name

 Payment can be made on arrival by: cash, credit/debit card, cheque (made payable to The English Heritage Trust), Agency Voucher Scheme (AVS).